-But when space is limited is can be tricky to know how to make the most of it – what plants grow best in city gardens?
+But when space is limited, it can be tricky to know how to make the most of it – what plants grow best in city gardens?
 What layouts will expand your space?
 How can you add that much-needed privacy?
-All of these small space hurdles can easily be overcome and there are plenty of urban modern garden ideas that are equally as beautiful as their spacious country counterparts, it's just about being clever with the space you do have. '
+All of these small space hurdles can easily be overcome and there are plenty of garden ideas for urban locations that are equally as beautiful as their spacious country counterparts, it's just about being clever with the space you do have.

+Not sure where to start when it comes to your urban garden?
 'I would start collecting pots straight away, building up a gorgeous container garden bit by bit.
-They don't all have to be fancy and expensive, it is nice to combine different types and shapes.' explains Kristina Hasan aka The Hackney Gardener.
+They don't all have to be fancy and expensive, it is nice to combine different types and shapes.' suggests Kristina Hasan, also known as The Hackney Gardener.

 1. Opt for hardscaping in an urban garden

 Embrace modernity in urban gardens by keeping a sense of formality.
 The clean lines, asymmetric layout and contrasting materials reflect the architecture of this extended Victorian terrace in London, making the garden feel almost like an extension of its design.
 There's still texture going on here with the beautiful, slightly wild raised beds, dark planters and there's even a lawn squeezed in too, so it doesn't feel unnatural, just a lovely balance between architecture and nature.

 'A great budget tip is to build simple rectangular planters out of pallets - that's one good thing about living in the city, you can always pick up discarded pallets for free! ' says Kristina Hasan aka The Hackney Gardener.